"New York Probate process"

 What are the New York State Probate forms?

 As mentioned above, the Petitioner must file a Petition for Letters Testamentary, the original will, and the death certificate.
 Other documents may be needed, such as an Affidavit of Heirship detailing the decedent’s family tree.
-He must also either provide waivers signed by the decedent’s next of kin or show that he has served the citation on those individuals.
+He must also provide waivers signed by the decedent’s next of kin.
+Alternatively, he must show that he has served the citation on those individuals.
 A Notice of Probate must also be served on all beneficiaries who are not also next of kin.
-Some courts prefer that the petitioner provide a proposed decree for the court to sign once the will is probated, while other courts provide the proposed decrees themselves.
+Some courts prefer that the petitioner provide a proposed decree for the court to sign once the will is probated.
+Other Courts provide the proposed decrees themselves.

 Who helps with the New York Probate Process?